 About your business: All you need to do is fill out some generic information about your business which is simple and straight forward.

-Your Campaign: This part you will need to set your daily budget, the locations you wish to target, the keywords you want to target and the ad you wish to display. ( More information below on all of these )
+Your Campaign: In this part you will need to set your daily budget, the locations you wish to target, the keywords you want to target and the ad you wish to display. ( More information below on all of these )

 Billing : This is where you set up your direct debit or credit card so that Google can bill you.
-There is no way around this, you need to enter the billing details at this point and you cannot go to step 4 until you have done this.
+There is no way around this, you need to enter the billing details at this point, you cannot go to step 4 until you have done this.

 Review: At this step your campaign will be live and you’ll be able to view it.

 Typically there’s a lot more to PPC than just those brief steps which I’ll go into below.